bluecollardev/strapi-launcher-2/README.md

 To run in development mode, you can use the script below as is.
 Don't forget to fill in the AWS variables!

-Note!
-You may have to set DATABASE_HOST to `host.docker.internal` when running locally or you'll get an error:
+<b>IMPORTANT!</b> You may have to set DATABASE_HOST to `host.docker.internal` when running locally or you'll get an error:
 *connect ECONNREFUSED 0.0.0.0:5432*

 <b>To compile distribution files for production</b>, replace `yarn strapi develop` with `yarn strapi build`.